Cynthia-mbesa/alx-system_engineering-devops/0x02-shell_redirections/README.md

  task 24.
 A gif is worth ten thousand words: lists all the files with a .gif extension in the current directory and all its sub-directories

  task 25.
 Acrostic: Create a script that decodes acrostics that use the first letter of each line

+ task 26.
+The biggest fan: parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests, Orde r by number of requests, most active host or IP at the top